kalpaj12/VS-Code-Builder/README.md

 # Instructions for Linux

-1) After installing g++, copy .vscode, Input.txt and Output.txt from the repo and paste it inside the folder where your C/C++ codes are present.
+1) After installing g++, copy .vscode from this repo and paste it inside the folder where your C/C++ codes are present.
 Open this folder as workspace in vscode.

+2) Open any C/C++ file, hit `ctrl+shift+b` and select Create Files.
+This should create 2 files(Input.txt and Output.txt) in the root of the workspace folder. **Note that this is a one time step.**

-2) On the given Input.txt file, provide your inputs.
+3) In the Input.txt file, provide your inputs.

-3) To build and run, use the keyboard shortcut command `ctrl+shift+b`.
+4) To build and run, use the keyboard shortcut command `ctrl+shift+b` and select C++ builder.

 The output of the code corresponding to the inputs are saved in the Output.txt.